mvac7/Z80_RLEWB/README.md

 ## MSX BASIC

-The RLEWB encoder is so simple that it can be easily programmed in MSX BASIC, but it is very slow.
+The RLEWB encoder is so simple that it can be easily programmed in MSX BASIC.

-I've included the decoder, in case you need to reduce the size of your program and you can't use upload files (in case the rules of some programming contest require it).
+Although it may not seem like it, it can be faster than directly reading the data and dumping it to memory, since repeated data is written faster, although the main advantage is that you can reduce the size of your program.

+Remember that when writing the DATAs, the zeros do not need to be included.

 The best option would be to include the decompression routine in the binary itself that includes the data and execute it on load, but it would be a task that you would have to do yourself since there is no tool that makes it easy for you.